konturio/k8s-harlem/README.md

 Each cluster state is defined in a dedicated dir e.g. `clusters/production` where the specific apps and infrastructure overlays are referenced.

->The separation between apps and infrastructure makes it possible to define the order in which a cluster is reconciled, e.g. first the cluster addons and other >Kubernetes controllers, then the applications.
+>The separation between apps and infrastructure makes it possible to define the order in which a cluster is reconciled, e.g. first the cluster add-ons and other >Kubernetes controllers, then the applications.

 ```
 ├── apps